MCP Use Case

 Challenge

-Running multiple products solo means user signal lives in three different systems — Linear, Help Scout, and Marker.io.
+Running multiple products with user signal in three different systems: Linear, Help Scout, and Marker.io.
 Each is useful on its own, but recurring issues only become obvious when you look across all three.

 Solution